Timeseries

 add_datetime_attribute(attribute[, one_hot, ...])

-Build a new series with one (or more) additional component(s) that contain an attribute of the time index of the series.
+Return a new series with one (or more) additional component(s) that contain an attribute of the series' time index.

 add_holidays(country_code[, prov, state, tz])